dev01d/btConnect/readme.md

 # What is this?

-This fixes an how pulseaudio handles Bluethooth headphones and makes it function more like core audio (that has sane dafaults).
+This fixes an how pulseaudio handles Bluetooth headphones and makes it function more like core audio (that has sane defaults).

 ## PA's infuriating normal operation